Fully-heavy tetraquark spectra and production at hadron colliders

 The rest of this paper is organized as follows.
-The the spectra of fully heavy tetraquarks $T_{cc\bar{c}\bar{c}}$, $T_{bb\bar{b}\bar{b}}$ and $T_{bc\bar{b}\bar{c}}$ are given in Sec.~II.
-The total cross sections are presented in Sec.~III.
+The spectra of fully heavy tetraquarks $T_{cc\bar{c}\bar{c}}$, $T_{bb\bar{b}\bar{b}}$ and $T_{bc\bar{b}\bar{c}}$ are given by Bethe-Salpeter equation in Sec.~II.
+Their spectra are also discussed based on the Regge trajectories in Sec.~III.
+The total cross sections are presented in Sec.~IV.
 We also phenomenologically discuss how to hunt for the possible $X(6900)$ partners.
-The differential cross section is investigated at low transverse momentum in Sec.~IV.
-In the end we give a brief summary.
+The differential cross section is investigated at low transverse momentum in Sec.~V. In the end we give a brief summary.